At A Moment Of Crisis, Facebook Needs Sheryl Sandberg Out Front

 But the company’s disastrous response to the escalating crisis was not nearly so inevitable, experts say.
 Problem no. 1: Sandberg and Zuckerberg have been nearly invisible, sending deputies to speak on their behalf in front of Congress and on Twitter.
 They have even ghosted their own employees, failing to show at Tuesday’s town hall meeting, according to The Daily Beast.

-“Unfortunately, they are the face of Facebook, they’ve branded themselves that way,” Monica Gabriell Wood, founder of crisis management firm MACP, says of Sandberg and Zuckerberg.
+“Unfortunately, they are the face of Facebook, they’ve branded themselves that way,” Monica Gabriell Wood, founder of crisis management firm MWPR, Inc., says of Sandberg and Zuckerberg.
 “It’s why there’s the expectation that they should be responding.”

 Brands that survive a crisis have mastered the “trust factor,” Wood says.
 “It’s about how you build trust in the good days, when the apology isn’t needed.
 What has your brand done to show appreciation?
 It’s not something I can give examples to–it just has to come from the heart.”